 The English Faculty is the largest in the UK, and the Modern Languages Faculty is one of the largest, with both faculties including major scholars in all areas of the respective subjects.
 Students thus have access to a range of expert tutors.
 Library provision at Oxford is excellent: all students have access to the English Faculty Library, the Taylor Institution Library (for languages), the Bodleian Library and their own college libraries.

 The course is extremely flexible.
 In the first year you will do practical work in your chosen language and study a selection of important texts from its literature.
 On the English side, you will be introduced to the conceptual and technical tools used in the study of language and literature, and to a wide range of different critical assumptions and approaches.
 You will also do tutorial work on either early medieval, Victorian or modern literature.
 In the second year, a wide range of options opens up for you.
 Language work in your modern language will continue and you will study literature from a wide range of periods in English and in your language.
-The third year of the four-year course is spent abroad – see below for more information.
+The third year of this four-year course is spent abroad – see below.
 On your return, you will choose from a range of special option papers in both English and Modern Languages, and in comparative literature.

 A typical weekly timetable